gaganmnhce/gaganmnhce/README.md

 📦 Medicine Dispenser | Arduino Technology
 - Developed an automated medicine dispenser using Arduino technology to ensure timely and accurate medication administration.
-- Leveraged the Arduino microcontroller as the central processing unit to control the dispensing mechanism and interface with external devices.

 🍽️ Food Ordering System | C
-- Created a food ordering system for restaurants that streamlines the ordering process by installing the system at each serving table.
 - Provided a convenient and efficient way for customers to browse menus, select dishes, and place orders directly without the need for traditional staff involvement.

 🗳️ Blockchain Voting System | HTML, CSS, JavaScript, Solidity
 - Designed an electronic voting system that enhances user participation by allowing secure voting from any device with an internet connection.
-- Implemented a blockchain-based voting mechanism to reduce voting fraud, ensuring a simple, secure, and efficient voting process.

 🎯 My Ambitions